Alan Cinis

 Alan Cinis (born 10 August 1960 in Orange, New South Wales), an Australian politician and actor, has served as a Councillor on Leichhardt Council, Sydney, New South Wales, representing the NSW Greens since 2008.

 As an actor, Cinis has starred in television, musical drama and film.

 Acting career

 Cinis commenced his acting career in October 1969, aged nine.
-His television, film and musical drama credits are extensive, from Castaway (TV series) in 1974 to Underbelly: The Golden Mile (TV series) in 2010.
+His television, film and musical drama credits are extensive, from The Castaways (TV series) in 1974 to Underbelly: The Golden Mile (TV series) in 2010.
 He also appeared in Heartbreak High (TV series) in 1997.

 Cinis has also appeared in numerous television commercials.